Almond Oil (Sweet)

 Naturally occurring in our own bodies Squalane, is among the most common lipids produced by human skin cells, making up approximately 10 percent of our sebum.
 On the skin's surface it acts as a barrier, both protecting the skin from moisture loss and providing a shield for the body from environmental toxins.
 Internally, the liver produces Squalane as a precursor to cholesterol.

 The body's Squalane levels start declining when we're in our 20s.
 Applying Squalane will lubricate the skin's surface and can help achieve a softer texture and smoother appearance.
-The lightweight, odorless liquid has antibacterial properties and can be effective in treating the symptoms of eczema.
-Acne sufferers can reduce excess oil production by using it as a spot treatment to balance the complexion.
+The lightweight, odorless liquid can be effective in treating the symptoms of eczema and acne sufferers can reduce excess oil production by using it as a spot treatment to balance the complexion.
 Over time, using Squalane can reduce wrinkles, eliminate scars, reverse UV damage, lighten freckles, and erase skin pigmentation while fighting free radicals.

 Sunflower Butter is very high in oleic (monounsaturated) acid and is usually defined as having a minimum 80 percent oleic acid.
 Sunflower Butter contains vitamins A, C, D, and E, a high linoleic acid content, and few saturated fatty acids.
 This oil is easily absorbed and can be used on all skin types.
 Its high vitamin E content makes it especially helpful for delicate and dry skin.
 It has a protective effect on the skin and is healing when applied to leg ulcers, bruises, and skin diseases.